lanceengland/lanceengland.github.io/_posts/2014-04-07-t-sql-study-03-a-sequence-of-unfortunate-events.markdown

 ## Conclusions

 After playing around with them, I can appreciate the flexibility sequences offer.
 And it's never a bad thing to learn a cross-platform SQL feature.

-Continuing the 70-461 series, a look at another new feature in SQL Server 2012: Sequence objects.